New Jersey recreational cannabis sales for the 3rd quarter of the year totaled $177,710,764. They have been high since the beginning.

 The problem is they won’t have many products to sell.
 Licensed New Jersey cannabis growers probably need a warehouse to grow indoors.
-Building that to exact specifications might be time-consuming.
+Building that to exact standards might be time-consuming.
 Afterward, they can put in a crop once inspected.
 It takes about three months to grow cannabis.
 Thus the total time from licensing to selling would be about a year, if not far longer.

 “We are looking forward to seeing local, small business owners participate in this lucrative market,” said NJCRC Chairwoman Dianna Houenou.
 “Our priority application process... are paving that path for them to be included.”

 She also cited their new initiatives like the no-cost Cannabis Training Academy, which New Jersey Business Action Center is launching in early 2023.